 - Yayoi Kusama: Fireflies on the Water, July 21, 2020-Jan.
 3, 2021

 - The Path to Paradise: Judith Schaechter’s Stained-Glass Art, Oct.
 3, 2020-Jan.
 3, 2021

 - Rare and Wondrous: Birds in Art and Culture, 1620-1820, April 24-July 5, 2021

-PICTURE ID: Contemporary African American Works on Paper and Yayoi Kusama: Fireflies on the Water will continue to remain off view temporarily.
+PICTURE ID: Contemporary African American Works on Paper will continue to remain off view temporarily.